-Elayne Rogge's beautiful pastel painting has been selected as the image for the 2014 Barnstormer poster and booklet cover.
+Elayne Rogge's beautiful pastel painting was selected as the image for the 2014 Barnstormer poster and booklet cover.
 Well done, Elayne!

-The 8th Annual Barnstormer's Tour and Plein Air Paint-Out will take place on Saturday, June 14th, 2014.
+The 8th Annual Barnstormer's Tour and Plein Air Paint-Out took place on Saturday, June 14th, 2014.
 By all accounts, a great success!

-Frederick County Landmarks Foundation will present the 8th Annual Barnstormer's Tour and Plein Air Paint-Out on Saturday, June 14, 2014.
+Frederick County Landmarks Foundation presented the 8th Annual Barnstormer's Tour and Plein Air Paint-Out on Saturday, June 14, 2014.
+The weather was perfect!

 This popular annual self-guided tour calls attention to these beautiful old structures and their importance to our agricultural heritage.
-The tour provides a rare opportunity to gain access to some of our most scenic and private farm properties.
-The 2014 tour will feature several farms and a historic grist mill in the beautiful Middletown Valley, west of Frederick, Md.
+The tour provided a rare opportunity to gain access to some of our most scenic and private farm properties.
+The 2014 tour featured eight farms and a historic grist mill in the beautiful Middletown Valley, between Middletown and Jefferson, Md.

-The event has two components, a barn tour and an art show/sale, and various educational demos and displays.
+This event has three components, a ticketed barn tour, an art show/sale, and various educational demos and displays.
 Tickets (guide books with map) are $15 dollars per adult.
 Children 16 and under are free.
 Using the map, tour-goers may drive their vehicles to as many of the farm locations as they wish to visit.
 The farms are only open to visitors on that day.
 Tour hours are from 10 a.m. to 4 p.m.
-Barn docents will greet you at each barn.
+Trained barn docents greet visitors at each barn.
 Many of the barns had extra educational displays such as blacksmithing, antique farm tools, draft horses, handmade wool products, joinery, hand-hewing, and organic gardening.

-Ticket/guidebooks are also sold on the day of the tour beginning at 10 a.m. at each farm on the tour and tour headquarters which is Fox Haven Farm and Learning Center.
-(See the address below)
+Ticket/guidebooks are sold on the day of the tour beginning at 10 a.m. at each farm on the tour and tour headquarters.

 During the tour you may watch artists paint at the barns.
 Later, from 5-7 p.m., a juried art exhibit and reception will feature the beautiful new plein air paintings, drawings, and prints.